 While the manager may adjust the portfolio by selling the winners and reinvesting elsewhere, substantial outperformance is a sign you should take a closer look at the fund to find out exactly how it’s generating the big numbers.

 When Your Objectives Change

-There Is a Similar Fund or ETF With Lower Fees
+A Similar Fund or ETF Has Lower Fees